 Liberia isn't a country of many threats when it comes to natural disasters.
-However, occasional floods, sea-erosion, storms and fires hit the country.
+However, occasional floods, sea-erosion, storms, and fires hit the country.

 MUGGING RISK : HIGH

 Muggings and robberies are common in Liberia.
-Make sure your windows are up when you’re driving around, as thieves are known to reach into your car and take whatever they need.
+Make sure your windows are closed when you’re driving around, as thieves are known to reach into your car and take whatever they need.
 If you find yourself surrounded only by youths, or if you see there’s no one in places that are usually crowded, such as bus stations, quickly run away.